Minimax Linear Estimation of the Retargeted Mean

-\end{lemm} We use this duality result, proven in Appendix~\ref{sec:minimax-linear-lemmas}, to characterize the bias term of our estimator as the bias of this ridge regression estimator, conditional on the design $(X_i,W_i)_{i \le n}$, averaged over the target subsample.
-As the weight $\sigma^2/n_Z$ of the penalty term in our ridge regression is small, $\hm$ will be fairly unbiased estimator of a regression function $m$ in our RKHS.
-Furthermore, what bias there is will be attenuated by averaging over the target sample to a degree that depends on the smoothness of ratio of covariate densities within these two groups, $\P[X_i=x \mid T_i=1] / P[X_i=x \mid W_i=0] \propto g_{\psi}(x)$.
-Using this argument to characterize our estimator's bias term and a variant of Theorem 2 from \citet{hirshberg2018augmented} to characterize our noise term, we establish finite sample bounds on the error of our estimator.
+\end{lemma} We use this duality result to characterize the conditional bias of our estimator as the bias of this ridge regression estimator, conditional on the design $(X_i,W_i)_{i \le n}$, averaged over the target subsample.
+As the weight $\sigma^2/n_Z$ of the penalty term in our ridge regression is small, $\hat{m}$ will be fairly unbiased estimator of a regression function $m$ in our RKHS.
+Furthermore, what bias there is will be attenuated by averaging over the target sample to a degree that depends on the smoothness of ratio of covariate densities within these two groups, $\pr(X_i=x \mid T_i=1) / \pr(X_i=x \mid W_i=0) \propto g_{\psi}(x)$.

-As a consequence, we obtain simple conditions sufficient for our estimator to be semiparametrically efficient: in essence, our RKHS must be a space of sufficiently smooth functions and our regression function $m(\cdot,0)$ must be one of them.
-Smoothness of $m(\cdot,0)$ in excess of the level required to be in the RKHS will then improve the higher order terms in our bound.
-We will state this result after introducing the necessary definitions in Section~\ref{sec:rkhs-review}.